Tenderloin Merchants Association

 A low-income neighborhood in the heart of San Francisco can still be equitable and inclusive, with a prosperous and economically diverse local businesses community as its touchstone.

 In a neighborhood left behind in the midst of a prosperous San Francisco, the Tenderloin's business community can be a catalyzing force for community development.
-A Tenderloin Merchants Association can the the platform for merchants to self-organize to advocate for their neighborhood and develop home-grown community leaders.
+A Tenderloin Merchants Association can be the platform for merchants to self-organize to advocate for their neighborhood and develop home-grown community leaders.
 Such an association would address neighborhood-wide systemic issues through coherent advocacy and common purpose.

 Small Business Assistance